ipaulaa/qr-code-component/README.md

 Your challenge is to build out this QR code component and get it looking as close to the design as possible.

+### 💡 Ideas to test yourself

+- Focus on writing semantic HTML and using the correct elements based on the content.

 ## 📸 Screenshots

 ### 📱 Mobile